Skip to content

 Explore the garden at Lyme

-Visitors by the Lake at Lyme, Cheshire
+Lyme Hall reflected in the wintery Lake at Lyme, Cheshire

-The historical garden at Lyme offers variation throughout the seasons so it’s always a good time to visit.
+The historic garden at Lyme offers variation throughout the seasons so it’s always a good time to visit.
 Nestled on the edge of the Peak District, Lyme's garden is the second highest in the National Trust which means flowers often bloom later and last longer at Lyme.

 A garden for all seasons